-The Haitian Education and Leadership Programme (HELP) announces today that it has secured valuable internship placements with international business group, the Libra Group, under a new partnership for high-achieving Haitian university students.
-These internships provide promising students with the professional growth opportunity they deserve as a critical step in creating a community of empowered young professionals and leaders with the skills to combat social and economic disadvantage in Haiti.
+The Haitian Education and Leadership Program (HELP) announces today that it has secured valuable internship placements with international business group, Libra Group, under a new partnership for high-achieving Haitian university students.
+These internships provide promising students with the professional growth opportunity they deserve, as a critical step in creating a community of empowered young professionals and leaders with the skills to combat social and economic disadvantage in Haiti.

 “We are so excited that HELP is sending three Haitian scholars to Libra for internships,” said Vladimir Laborde, Secretary General of Haiti’s Presidential Advisory Council on Economic Growth and Investment (PACEGI).
 “This is an amazing opportunity which will complement their studies as well as develop their professional skills and confidence.
 The PACEGI mandate is to identify and facilitate investments and economic growth.
 This is why the initiative between HELP and Libra Group is such a perfect response.
 The development of our human resources is a key aspect of achieving our growth targets.
 Investment in our youth in particular represents a wise investment that will ensure future prosperity for Haiti.”

 Carla Brillembourg-Clark, Director of Educational Programmes, Libra Group, added: “To be able to bring in promising students from Haiti through HELP we hope will be a rewarding experience for them, and it certainly is another major development for Libra’s internship programme which has changed many lives already through the inspiration and confidence it gives to young people; we very much hope for the positive impact it can also bring to Haiti.
 We are particularly grateful to the Clinton Foundation for bringing us together with both HELP and the Haitian government. ”